 Christmas Pinwheel Cookies

 • Store: You can also store the baked cookies in an airtight container to keep them in the fridge for up to 2 months.

 • Freeze: To easily freeze the cookies, put them in a freezer bag with parchment paper between each layer so they don’t stick together.
-Then they’ll stay good for up to 8 months.
+They’ll stay good for up to 8 months.

+Christmas Pinwheel Cookies